Shelburne Falls Trolley Museum

 A big thank you to all the donors, large and small, and everyone who helped build this building, teenagers, college students, working people, retirees, octegenarians.
 It will protect No. 10 for decades to come, and allow our volunteer crews to maintain and restore our growing collection or trolley cars and rolling stock.

-So that project is essentially done and paid for, with help from our members, supporters and volunteers.
-Now (2018-2020) we are planning to extend the Car Barn on the east end.
-You can learn more about that and make a donation here.
-If you want to support our future restoration projects (caboose CV 4015, PCC car MBTA 3321, Fitchburg and Leominster No. 60) you can Renew your Membership or Join us as a new Member or join our crew of volunteers or make a donation at the bottom of the Membership page.
+If you want to support our future restoration projects (the MBTA Line Car 3283, the "Berkshire Hills" or the MBTA PCC car 3321, ) you can Renew your Membership or Join us as a new Member or join our crew of volunteers or make a donation at the bottom of the Membership page.

 If you haven't already, you can see a report on the installation of the new trolley wire over the House Track and one on the rebuilding of the House Track which are part of this overall project.